-Step 3) Overnight in Vermilion Bay.
-The quaint Canadian town where you will catch the float plane to Oak Lake.
+Overnight in Vermilion Bay.
+The quaint Canadian town where you will take the float plane to Oak Lake.

-Step 4) Board the float plane at Wilderness Air early the next morning to our lodge.
-You will be fishing about an hour later after take-off.
+Board the float plane at Wilderness Air early the next morning to our lodge.
+You will be fishing about an hour later.

 Do you have your own plane?